mullue/timeseries_blog/4_Anomaly_detection_with_RCF_and_DeepAR/Readme.md

 estimator.fit({"train": train_s3}, wait=True)
 ```

 After the training, we will create an endpoint and run predictions just like RCF.
-This time, the model will return the distributed timeseries prediction for 0.1, 0.5, and 0.9 quantiles.
+This time, the model will return the distributed time series prediction for 0.1, 0.5, and 0.9 quantiles.

 ```python
 predictor = estimator.deploy(